chingc/phtml/README.md

 Simplified BSD license.

-See the included `LICENSE` for more details.
+See the included `LICENSE` for details.